Dhirajsharmain/Address-Book-Syatem/README.md

 _Description_ : Refactor to add multiple Address Book to the System.
 Each Address Book has a unique Name
 - Use Console to add new Address Book
 - Maintain Dictionary of Address Book Name to Address Book

+**UC7-NoDuplicateEntry**

+_Description_ : Ability to ensure there is no Duplicate Entry of the same Person in a particular Address Book
+- Duplicate Check is done on Person Name while adding person to Address Book.
+- Use Collection Methods to Search Person by Name for Duplicate Entry
+- Override equals method to check for Duplicate - Use Java Streams